 The Capital One Venture Rewards Credit Card

 has some of the best features you can find in any hotel credit card.
-Users stand to earn a signup bonus of $500 (towards travel) if they spend $3,000 within 3 months of opening an account.
-There is a 10 point bonus per $ spent at hotels and 2 points per $ on other purchases.
+Users stand to earn a signup bonus of 75,000 miles if they spend $4,000 within 3 months of opening an account.
+There is a 2 point bonus per $ on other purchases.
 There’s no limit to points earn-able and points remain valid throughout the life of the account.

 Earning potential is quite high because there are thousands of participating hotels.
-Also, no fees are charged for foreign transactions, and the $95 annual fee is waived for the first year.
+Also, no fees are charged for foreign transactions.

 2. Wells Fargo Propel American Express Card